 1. Mixing of Disparate Concepts

-The most significant weakness of STRIDE is its conflation of different conceptual categories:
+The Problem: The most significant weakness of STRIDE is its conflation of different conceptual categories:

-- Attacker Actions/Techniques: Spoofing and Tampering are actions an attacker performs
+- Attacker Actions/Techniques: Spoofing and Tampering are actions an attacker performs.

-- Outcomes/Impacts: Information Disclosure and Denial of Service are results of successful attacks
+- Outcomes/Impacts: Information Disclosure and Denial of Service are results of successful attacks.

-- Security Properties: Repudiation relates to system auditability, not a threat itself
+- Security Properties: Repudiation relates to system auditability, not a threat itself.

-- Mixed Concepts: Elevation of Privilege can describe both method and outcome
+- Mixed Concepts: Elevation of Privilege can describe both method and outcome.

-TLCTC avoids this confusion by maintaining a consistent focus on the cause side of threats—the generic vulnerability being exploited—while clearly separating threats from their consequences.
+The TLCTC Solution: TLCTC avoids this confusion by maintaining a consistent focus on the cause side of threats—the generic vulnerability being exploited—while clearly separating threats from their consequences.

 2. Failure to Distinguish Between System Risk Events and Data Risk Events